Be Ceremonial

 Our Story

-We are a husband and wife team, with the support of a phenomenal community.
-We stumbled into ceremony after years of recurrent miscarriages and the death of a parent.
-We didn’t know how to grieve the seemingly invisible moments that surrounded our experience, especially since we don’t prescribe to a set religion or spiritual philosophy.
-We decided to craft our own rituals to acknowledge our grief in ways that felt meaningful to us.
-We told our story through ceremony, and then decided we wanted to make these tools more accessible to those in need.
+We are a husband and wife team who stumbled into ceremony after years of recurrent miscarriages and the death of a parent.
+We didn’t know how to mark the invisible moments that surrounded our experience, especially since we don’t prescribe to a set religion or spirituality.

 Megan Sheldon, Co-Founder & CEO